 Brand positioning.
 This should be one of the most important paragraphs of your design brief.
 Here you will be answering a simple question: how are you different from your competitors?
 The uniqueness of your brand image is directly influenced by how good you are at identifying the differentiation elements and explaining how they make your brand unique.

 Competitor information.
 Your materials should have a unique look that reflects your distinctive brand positioning.
-Provide the designer with your competitors’ catalogues, brochures and websites.
+Provide the designer with your competitors’ catalogs, brochures and websites.
 Stay up-to-date on your competitors’ moves and work on creating your own distinctive identity.

 Deadline– Provide a realistic completion date for your project.
 I usually start by asking the designer for a realistic time estimate for completing the project and work around that date.
 A very tight deadline might limit creativity.
 No deadline might put you out of the job.